East Liverpool, Ohio: History

-In the 1960s, much of the downtown area was cleared to make way for the 4-lane expansion of Ohio State Route 11.
+The western downtown area was cleared in the 1960s to make way for the 4-lane expansion of Ohio State Route 11.
 The city reached its peak population of more than 26,000 in 1970, but its pottery industry had already begun to decline by the mid-1960s.
 As with other industries, production moved to developing countries where labor costs were cheaper.
 This cost many jobs and, ultimately, population in the Upper Ohio Valley area, as people moved away in search of work.
-Furthermore, many of the city's downtown businesses withdrew to strip malls in nearby Calcutta or left the area outright.
+Many of the city's downtown businesses withdrew to strip malls in nearby Calcutta or left the area outright.

-In 1963, a toxic waste incinerator was erected at an S. H. Bell Company warehouse in East Liverpool.
-Local investors believed the incinerator could be an alternative to the declining ceramics industry.
-In 2008, concerns were raised about toxic particles affecting East Liverpool residents' health, particularly manganese, which was found in high concentrations.
-East Liverpool residents were found to have higher than normal levels of manganese, cadmium, and lead in their blood, and the community was considered to be in a health crisis due to the presence of these toxic elements.
-Government agencies worked with S. H. Bell to decrease the toxic metals being released into the surrounding air and land, and from 2006 to 2013 air quality improved.
-In 2014, hazardous and toxic particles in air quality assessments increased.
-Activism to reduce the toxic waste began.
-In 2005, the EPA declared the area surrounding the incinerator a "potential environmental justice area".

 In the mid-1990s, the city renovated its downtown district.
 To improve its urban design, it installed Depression-era lightposts, developed a new center called Devon's Diamond, and reconstructed the old high school's clock tower.
 In 2010, East Liverpool lost its position as the most populous city in the county to Salem after 130 years and was later withdrawn from being a principal city in the micropolitan area.
+Restoration of two buildings in the Diamond Historic District and East Fifth Street Historic District began in 2024 as part of a $1.2 million incentive received from the state government.